The dynamics of discovery and the Heaps-Zipf relationship: Introduction

+where $\gamma = 1 + 1/\nu$~\cite{li_zipfs_2002,adamic_zipf_2000, stanisz_complex_2024}.
+Although both formulations have been referred to as “Zipf’s law”, the term denotes the rank–frequency relation~\eqref{eq:Zipf}.
+As they are only asymptotically equivalent~\cite{corral_distinct_2020} and for low ranks $r$ (i.e., large frequencies $f$), care should be taken not to conflate the two.

-Heaps’ and Zipf’s laws often co-occur, with a widely reported relation between their exponents~\cite{serrano_modeling_2009, vanleijenhorst_formal_2005}
+Heaps’ and Zipf’s laws often co-occur, with a widely reported relation between their exponents~\cite{serrano_modeling_2009,vanleijenhorst_formal_2005}

-The coexistence of these laws has been reproduced by theoretical models, such as the Yule–Simon process~\cite{yule_iimathematical_1925, simon_class_1955}, and has even inspired frameworks specifically designed to account for both, notably the adjacent possible model for innovation~\cite{tria_dynamics_2014, tria_zipfs_2018}.
-Yet the equivalence between Zipf and Heaps remains analytically fragile.
-Studies have shown that the relation between the two exponents can weaken even under independent sampling~\cite{lu_zipfs_2010, font-clos_log-log_2015}.
-In particular Font-Clos et al.~\cite{font-clos_log-log_2015} argue that rank-based distributions $p(r)$ poorly represent low-frequency types and recommend using the frequency histogram $p(f)$, supported by further simulation results~\cite{corral_distinct_2020}.

-A key conceptual distinction is that Zipf’s law is static: it describes aggregate frequency distributions, irrespective of token order.
+This coexistence has been reproduced by theoretical models ~\cite{newman_power_2005}, such as the Yule–Simon process~\cite{yule_iimathematical_1925, simon_class_1955}, and has even inspired frameworks specifically designed to account for both laws, notably the adjacent possible model for innovation~\cite{tria_dynamics_2014, tria_zipfs_2018}.
+Despite their frequent association, a key conceptual distinction is that Zipf’s law is static: it describes aggregate frequency distributions, irrespective of token order.
 Heaps’ law, however, is inherently dynamic: it captures how novelty accumulates over time.
 Any analytic link between the two thus relies on the strong assumption of temporal independence, which is often violated in real-world systems.

-Interestingly, in the case in written texts Heap's law can still be observed even though this assumption is known to be false.
-Despite known burstiness and thematic recurrence, random sampling from empirical word-frequency distributions still reproduces reasonable type–token curves~\cite{serrano_modeling_2009}.
-This has been attributed to the fact that temporal correlations affect the recurrence of known words more than the introduction of new ones~\cite{font-clos_log-log_2015}.